evkx/evkx.github.io/content/technology/seats/adjustment/_index.md

 Some car seats offer manual seat height adjustment, which typically involves a lever or knob located on the side of the seat that allows the user to raise or lower the seat cushion.
 Other car seats may offer electric seat height adjustment, which allows the user to adjust the seat position using a control panel located on the seat or dashboard.

 Seat height adjustment is an important feature, particularly for drivers of different heights, as it can help ensure that the driver's eyes are in line with the center of the windshield and that they have sufficient legroom and headroom.
 In addition, raising or lowering the seat can also help reduce fatigue and improve comfort during long drives.

+This adjustment is typical only available on front seats.

 ### Seat angle adjustment